rachelesmee/website/agm/agm2022minutes.md

 For the remaining proposals, the following was decided:
 * Paul Wittle, Dorset Council, £200 - to be discussed in Spring when Paul has more details
-* Kevin Williams, Welsh Government, £2,000 - Tom Chadwin to follow up, in particular how much of GDAL initial funding bid is oustanding
+* Kevin Williams, Welsh Government, £2,000 - LOG4J and Geoserver discussions, Tom Chadwin to follow up
+* GDAL funding, Nick Bearman to followup, in particular how much of GDAL initial funding bid is left, are there interested in a continued funding option?

 Potentially about £1,000 remaining for allocation at a later date.